Fire Pump Testing: Weekly Churn Tests and Annual Flow Tests

 Closing

-Fire pump testing is a multi-level compliance requirement: weekly by building staff (simple churn test), monthly visual inspection, and annual professional flow test.
+Fire pump testing is a multi-level compliance requirement: weekly churn tests by building staff, monthly visual inspections, and annual professional flow tests.
 Weekly testing catches problems early.
-Annual flow test verifies the pump still has capacity to deliver protection in a real fire.
-Skip these tests and you won't know the pump has failed until a fire requires it—which is too late.
+The annual flow test verifies the pump still delivers adequate capacity for your building's sprinkler system.
+A pump within 95% of design performance is acceptable; below 90% indicates wear requiring overhaul; below 85% signals imminent failure.
 Budget for annual professional testing, train staff on weekly checks, and keep detailed records.